EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 ```
 _This is an example in pseudo code, of how you can creates classes and "methods" in [[OOP]] languages_

-In this example we create a class "foo" with a [[Method]] "bar" and then run that
+In this example we create a class "foo" with a [[Method]] "bar" and then run that method for a variable called "foobar" of this type "foo".

+There are no classes in C, so how do we do things there?
+Well, it's